My Top 10 Images of 2025

 Sansa: Fine-Art Equine Portrait on White Background

-The final image on this year’s list is Sansa on white.
-Horses are fine art, and a simple background lets them be exactly that.
-I love photographing them on black or white because it strips everything down to what matters: the intelligence in the eyes, the elegance of the pose, the curve of the neck, and the way light sculpts muscle into shape.
-It’s timeless, minimal, and powerful—like a portrait you’d expect to see in a gallery.
+Horses are fine art.
+A simple background lets them be exactly that.
+Photographing on black or white strips everything down to what matters: the intelligence in the eyes, the elegance of the pose, the way light sculpts muscle into shape.
+It's timeless, minimal, and powerful.
 A portrait that deserves a wall.